material-motion/material-motion/specifications/plan_serialization.md

 **Identifying the plan**: A combination of `namespace` and `name` allows the runtime to uniquely identify a plan in a given system.

+**serialize/deserialize API**: Provide APIs for serializing and deserializing a plan.

+Example pseudo-code:

+    # Serialize the plan
+    data = plan.serialize()

+    # Create a new plan from data
+    plan = Plan(data)

+A serialized plan is represented as a stream of bytes.
+These bytes can represent any format.

+**Payload contents**: Plans can choose any format for their payload.

+Plans must consider how they will handle future changes to their payload format.

+## Examples

 The following example serializes a specific Tween plan:

 ```